djkormo/katacoda-scenarios/kubernetes-cka-part1/step1.md

 Now we have master node with 1.19 version and worked node with 1.18

+**Look what deployment and pods are on our cluster.
+Preserve them**

 The first thing is to detach worker node from kubernetes cluster.

 `kubectl drain node01`{{execute HOST1}}